 A study of the map brought me to the name: San Pedro de Atacama.
 Atacama?
 Is this the same Atacama of the ‘Atacama desert’?
 The one in my old geography syllabus?

-The stratovolcanoes of Lascar and Licancabur dominate the line of the Andean range always to the side.
+The stratovolcanoes of Lascar and Licancabur dominate the line of the Andean range, always in the distance.
 The height of the day was dry and dusty and hot, and the gusts of mountain wind were welcome relief.
 Yet the night sky breathed out the heat from the air, and the winds were welcome no longer.

 It was a desert, but it was not a desert like an Arabian one – not like Sharqiyah in Oman.
-There were no dunes of sand, but a landscape of rock.
+There were no dunes of sand, but a landscape of rock instead.

 The moon was waxing to fulness, visible even in the daytime, floating over Licancabur in the evenings as if the volcano was blowing a ping pong ball to the sky.
 And just after the final rays of the day completely sank below sight, it shone bright over dusky sky, which continued to fall in layers of blue.
 Lascar, standing like a peg to the side.
 Surreal.